 Hunting safety is always a top priority regardless of game, ammo or method.
-In Alabama, bow season is open now and gun season opens in mid-November for deer a lot of people prefer going to a shooting range then going hunting.
+In Alabama, bow season is open now and gun season opens in mid-November for deer.
+A lot of people prefer going to a shooting range than going hunting.

 Marisa Lee Futral, the Alabama Department of Conservation and Natural Resources hunter education coordinator, says follow key guidelines for a safe hunting experience.
 It is extremely important to always treat guns as dangerous, and to not take them lightly.
 Fooling around with them is what can cause life threatening accidents, after all.
 If you are looking for a place to go hunting then check out this deer hunting preserve.

 Ten Commandments of Firearm Safety

 - Treat shotguns, which you can buy from a gun shop, with the same respect as a loaded firearm.
 If you become careless with unloaded guns, you will soon become careless with loaded guns.

 - Keep your finger off the trigger until you are ready to shoot, and you should have a night vision scope, read hunting gear reviews here to buy.